Sandwich Attack

 Protecting against sandwich attacks:

-Slippage Limits: Set strict slippage limits preventing extreme overpayment.
+Slippage Limits: Set strict slippage limits to prevent overpayment.

-Private Transactions: Use private relay (Flashbots) preventing public mempool exposure.
+Private Transactions: Use private relay to prevent public mempool exposure.

-Batch Swaps: Split large swaps into smaller chunks reducing MEV.
+Batch Swaps: Split large swaps into smaller chunks to reduce MEV.

-Off-Peak Trading: Trade during lower MEV periods when fewer searchers active.
+Off-Peak Trading: Trade during lower MEV periods when fewer searchers are active.

 Intent Markets: Use intent-based systems when available.